sheltermanager/asm3/doc/manual/publishing.rst

 * If the animal has a medical treatment containing the words "heart" and "worm" in the last 6 months, the heartworm treated flag is set.

+Contact Info
+^^^^^^^^^^^^

+By default, the contact info for the shelter from the options page will be used.
+You can optionally override the email address and set a contact phone number if you wish.

+If you enable the option to use the adoption coordinator's contact information, this overrides the contact email and contact phone number options and will supply the phone number and email address of the adoption coordinator for each pet.

 Extra fields
 ^^^^^^^^^^^^